FPSAC/FPSAC.github.io/index.md

 ## News

-The new permanent website for FPSAC is up.
-Local copies of the former FPSAC conferences will be reinstated later on; some links may be broken in the mean time.

-{% comment %}
 {% for post in site.posts %}
 {{ post.date | date_to_string }}
 : [{{ post.title }}]({{ site.baseurl }}{{ post.url }})
 {% endfor %}
-{% endcomment %}

 ## Upcoming conferences